The Lost Vikings: Release

 The Lost Vikings was initially released by Interplay for the Super NES in 1993.
 Later in the year Interplay released versions of the game for the Amiga and MS-DOS.
 The following year, the company released versions for the Amiga CD32 and Mega Drive/Genesis.
 The Mega Drive/Genesis version contains five stages not present in any other version of the game, and can also be played by three players simultaneously.
 Blizzard re-released the game for the Game Boy Advance in 2003 and in 2014, the game was added to Battle.net, emulated through DOSBox.

 In celebration of Blizzard's 30th anniversary, The Lost Vikings was re-released for Nintendo Switch, PlayStation 4, Windows, and Xbox One as part of the Blizzard Arcade Collection in February 2021.
-The package includes both the SNES and Genesis versions, as well as a "Definitive" version which combines features from both versions such as the 3-player co-op mode and extra levels from the Genesis version.
+The package includes both the SNES and Genesis versions, as well as the Definitive Edition which combines features from both versions such as the 3-player co-op mode and extra levels from the Genesis version.